-That kind of call creates what it commands.
+What kind of call is that?
+That’s the kind of call that creates what it commands.
 The call gives life.
 The call creates sight.
-The call raises the dead; “Lazarus, come forth!”
-He didn’t decide to.
-The call raised him from the dead.
+The call raises the dead: “Lazarus, come forth!”
+(John 11:43).
+He didn’t decide to; the call raised him from the dead.

 Suppose somebody is asleep and you want to wake them up.
 What do you do?
 You bend over them and you say, “Wake up!”
 And they bolt right upright.
-Now what are the dynamics of that moment.
+Now what are the dynamics of that moment?
 They were sound asleep and, bang, they were awake.
-Did they hear the call and say, “I will think about that before I wake up and then I will decide if I want to wake up.”
-That is a good analogy.
+Did they hear the call and say, “I will think about that before I wake up, and then I will decide if I want to wake up.”

 When God issues a call to your dead heart and says, “Wake up!” you will wake up.
 You did not make yourself a Christian.
 Just face it: you didn’t make yourself a Christian, which is why you should feel so incredibly loved.
 In fact, if you need a text to say that, just go to Ephesians 2:4, where Paul says, just as clearly as can be: